dingalapadum/fundamentals/git/README.md

 </summary>

 After commiting, the ``HEAD`` will move along and reference the new commit.
 The ``HEAD`` follows (is attached to) the branch we are working on and we can use it to reference commits _relative_ to our current position.
-It is also possibke to detach the ``HEAD`` from any branch and creating the branch later.
+It is also possible to detach the ``HEAD`` from any branch and creating the branch later.
 </details>